-Apart from these three systems, China, India and Japan also have their own alternatives, but those are nowhere near as reliable as the already established options.
-Also, only the Chinese BeiDou operates globally – India’s NavIC and Japan’s QZSS only operate regionally.
+Apart from these three systems, China, India, and Japan also have their own alternatives, but those are nowhere near as reliable as the already established options.

 It is worth noting that the number of operational satellites in orbit for each of these systems changes frequently as new ones are constantly being launched.

-By 2010, GLONASS had managed to cover the entirety of Russian territory, and by 2011 all of the satellites from the constellation had been fully functional again.
+By 2010, GLONASS had managed to cover the entire Russian territory, and by 2011 all of the satellites from the constellation were fully functional again.
 But, bear in mind that American GPS operated globally since 1993 – GLONASS had a lot to prove if it were to compete with the already established system everyone used.

 The main purpose of Galileo is to provide a high-precision position system independent of GPS and GLONASS, so that European nations don’t have to rely on US or Russian satellites.
 Also, Galileo satellites are supposed to offer better accuracy than both GLONASS and GPS – it is estimated that civilian users can expect accurate positioning up to 1 meter, which is quite impressive.